AiconNetworks/aicons/aicons/bayesbrainGPT/RESEARCH.md

 Confidence intervals, empirical rule, work if there is nor bias and also if the distribution of the errors in estimates is normal.

 pmf and pdf.

-Examples
+Using Tools
+For the Aicon to complete the decisions we can make the tools in different ways.
+We can make Examples
 Break
 For a marketing company, the first prototype of decision making is in digital ads campaigns in Meta.
 We started with meta as they define clearly what objectives mean in a campaign so that the data they track is towards understanding how different campaigns are doing based on the objective.
 They also have a great api so that we can give the Aicon the tool to post the ads.